jamii/jamii.github.com/_drafts/relational-ui.markdown

 And finally this is sent to the browser to be rendered.

-## incremental
+### Patching

-as described so far, this is only good for one-off rendering. we need to define what happens when things change.
+As described so far, this is only good for one-off rendering.
+We need to define what happens when the underlying data changes eg:

-let's say the underlying relations change

 ``` julia
 +visible(2)